You are here

-- Two upper division internship credits are awarded for training and for each semester in the Wellness Advocate (WA) program.
+- Two upper division internship credits are awarded for training and for each semester in the Peer Counselor program.

-- Applications for Wellness Advocate Training can be picked up from the Counseling Center during advising time.
+- Applications for Peer Counselor Training can be picked up from the Counseling Center during advising time.
 Note: training may not occur each semester depending on the demand.

 - If you are accepted, you must commit to a semester-long training process in order to fulfill the internship requirements (visit Training Process for more info about what the training component entails).

-- As a Wellness Advocate (a.k.a.
-WAs) commitment includes: being part of an on-call rotation where you can be reached from 4:30 p.m. – 8:00 a.m., programming, staff meetings and being a positive, active role model on campus.
+- As a Peer Counselor (a.k.a.
+PCs) commitment includes: being part of an on-call rotation where you can be reached from 4:30 p.m. - 8:00 a.m., programming, staff meetings and being a positive, active role model on campus.

-- WAs do not need to live on campus.
+- PCs do not need to live on campus.

-- The WAs will offer to meet you someplace open, yet private on campus, such as your residence hall, the Union, Library or University Police.
+- The PCs will offer to meet you someplace open, yet private on campus, such as your residence hall, the Union, Library or University Police.

 - Everything spoken remains confidential under the Counseling Center guidelines.